 Our exchange programmes

-Learn about the different types of exchange offered at the University of Edinburgh.
+Learn about the exchanges offered at the University of Edinburgh.

-An exchange is normally undertaken in the third year of study as an integral component of your degree programme.
+Exchanges at the University of Edinburgh are normally undertaken in the third year of undergraduate study as an integral component of your degree programme.

 If you are a Postgraduate Research student, you are also able to go on exchange.